phuse-org/teal-enhancements/README.md

 # Interactive Data Visualisation Using the Teal Framework

-> A hands-on workshop at Phuse EU 2025 sponsored by Appsilon
+> A hands-on workshop at Phuse EU 2025 on the teal framework

 Presented by
 [Peyman Eshghi](https://www.linkedin.com/in/peyman-eshghi/),